fabiagenard63-commits/CCM101-gfabia/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

       7. Create and manage AWS applications – Manage and monitor the cost, health, security posture, and performance of your applications using myApplications in AWS Console Home.
       8. Chat with Amazon Q – You can get generative artificial intelligence (AI) assistant powered answers to your AWS service questions directly from the console.
 You can also get connected with a live agent for additional support.
       9. Control AWS account access in your network – You can use AWS Management Console Private Access to limit access to the AWS Management Console to a specified set of known AWS accounts when the traffic originates from within your network.

+* ## Four (4) Core Services
+1. Compute
+Provides the processing power needed to run applications.
+AWS offers scalable compute capacity, allowing you to spin up hundreds or thousands of servers in minutes.

+2. Storage
+Highly durable storage options for data at any scale.
+AWS provides low-cost, reliable storage designed to work with other AWS services.

+3. Databases
+High-performance database services tailored to different workload needs, available without upfront cost.

+4. Networking
+Core networking capabilities that connect resources, applications, and users securely and reliably.